Arq-Nuevas-Tecnologias-2023/Captura-de-decisiones/docs/decisions/adr-template-Iteracion-1.md

 ---
 # Configuration for the Jekyll template "Just the Docs"
 parent: Decisions
-nav_order: 100
+nav_order: 1
-title: ADR Template
+title: ADR Monitoreo, Alertamiento y Infromación

 # These are optional elements.
 Feel free to remove any of them.
 # status: "{proposed | rejected | accepted | deprecated | … | superseded by [ADR-0005](0005-example.md)}"